simpligility/maven-android-sdk-deployer/README.markdown

 your SDK install uses the old folder names for any platform simply reinstall that platform with the android tool.

+ATTENTION with ADK 14

+The SDK changed folder names again.
+This time for all the Google Add Ons.
+The Maven Android SDK Deployer' is adapted to the new naming scheme.
+To do that yourself remove all "Google APIs by Google Inc" in the android SDK manager and install them again.

 Issues
 ------